Robert Odell, Jr. likes to explore and examine the many mysteries of our world and universe.

 A Wild Theory

-Based on the fact that good germs of various types exist and those germs are beneficial to man, I have come up with a wild theory.
-The first humans on earth lived in the healthiest and most incredibly beautiful environment imaginable.
+Based on the fact that good germs of various types exist and those germs are beneficial to man, I have a wild theory.
+The first humans on earth lived in the healthiest and most stunning environment imaginable.
 They had everything they needed, including a fulfilling and long life ahead.
 However, there was one thing they were instructed not to do.
 "But of the tree of the knowledge of good and evil, thou shalt not eat of it: for in the day that thou eatest thereof thou shalt surely die" Genesis 2:17 (KJV).
 As the story unfolds, we learn that the first couple, Adam and Eve, ate the forbidden tree's fruit.
 As a result, the pair caused a microscopic storm to invade their perfect world on that day.

 Ben-Joseph, E. (Ed.).
 (2020, March).
 Germs: Bacteria, Viruses, Fungi, and Protozoa (for Parents) - Nemours KidsHealth.
 Retrieved from https://kidshealth.org/en/parents/germs.html